Neha-3009/snappetTest/README.md

 M2_HOME = Path to maven installation
 MAVEN_HOME = Path to maven installation

-# Run the program as mentioned below -
+# Steps to run the test script-
 1. Right click on pom.xml
 2. Select the option run as -> run configurations..
 3. Inside new window ->in the filter panel-> select project name as - snappet under "Maven Build"
-4. In  goals mention as -clean test verify and run
+4. In  goals mention as -clean test verify

-or else -
- run command from cmd as -
+5 Click on Run

+Or

+Directly run from command prompt or bash :
+1) Open command propmt or bash
-mvn clean test verify
+2) Run the command "mvn clean test verify"

 #features of project
 Cucumber TestNG Selenium - Overall testframework leveraging the Cucumber framework alongwith testNG and Selenium written in JAVA.